sanand0/til/llms.md

 - 28 Mar 2025.
 Notes from [ThursdAI - Mar 27](https://sub.thursdai.news/p/thursdai-mar-27-gemini-25-takes-1)
   - Gemini 2.5 Pro has good instruction following despite long context.
 It automatically thinks for longer where required.
 Good at _understanding_ large codebases.
 Very fast.
 You can upload a 2 hour audio to transcribe with timestamps.
   - [ai.dev](https://ai.dev) is the shortcut to Google AI studio.
-  - ChatGPT native image generation is the best image generation model now.
-    - Great character consistency AND prompt adherence thanks to autoregression and not using stable diffusion.
-    - It tends to refuse image generation less than Dall-E. (While Ghibli-style is possible, Calvin and Hobbes strips are blocked.)
-    - A neat personalization implication is that you could put your kids into their favourite cartoon as a cartoon character that looks like them.
+  - ChatGPT native image generation is the best image generation model now. - Great character consistency AND prompt adherence thanks to autoregression and not using stable diffusion. - It tends to refuse image generation less than Dall-E. (While Ghibli-style is possible, Calvin and Hobbes strips are blocked.)
+"We added a refusal which triggers when a user attempts to generate an image in the style of a living artist."
+[Addendum to GPT-4o System Card](https://cdn.openai.com/11998be9-5319-4302-bfbf-1167e093f1fb/Native_Image_Generation_System_Card.pdf) - A neat personalization implication is that you could put your kids into their favourite cartoon as a cartoon character that looks like them.
   - It's weird that the latest GPT 4o is ahead of GPT 4.5 on [LM Arena](https://lmarena.ai/?leaderboard).
   - The new DeepSeek V3 is about as good as GPT 4.5 and VERY cheap (27c), so is the obvious choice to run on [OpenRouter](https://openrouter.ai/deepseek/deepseek-chat-v3-0324).
   - MCP news: